Raise Healthy Kids: Don’t Vent Frustrations on Children

 Your children are not to blame for the actions of others.
 You have to start by releasing your fears and expectations before they reach them.

 Focus on the present moment and take action when you need to.
-Don’t hold in your anger and frustration: release them, and you’ll feel free.
+Don’t hold in your anger and frustration: release them, and you’ll feel free to raise healthy kids.